head-holding device, 2025, self portrait

 Lives and works in Stroud, Gloucestershire, UK

-solo exhibitions
+recent solo and joint exhibitions

 SPacejUNK drawing project exhibition SVA John Street Gallery, Stroud 2022